CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-5/07/page02.md

     ![](../images/g28.png)

-     >**Interpretation Tips**: Use your analysis of the clustered data to assign meaningful labels to each group.
+     >**Interpretation Tips:** Use your analysis of the clustered data to assign meaningful labels to each group.

      For example:
      - Cluster 0 → "Elite"